Hexafluoroarsenate: Conjugate acid and other salts

 Like its pnictogen congeners, hexafluoroarsenate is a noncoordinating anion, a counterion used to stably store extremely reactive cations.
 Through the appropriate choice of fluorine donor, the synthesis of hexafluoroarsenate can also double as preparation of an exotic cation.
-The resulting salts are typically stable to metathesis with silver(I), ammonium, potassium, or cesium ions.
-Unlike the former three, cesium hexafluoroarsenate is insoluble in water.
+The resulting salts are typically stable to metathesis with silver(I), ammonium, potassium, or caesium ions.
+Unlike the former three, caesium hexafluoroarsenate is insoluble in water.